“Water, water everywhere and not a drop to drink.”

 Other industries have embraced digital transformation with great success.
 Banks use machine learning to detect credit card fraud almost instantly.
 Advertisers use predictive analytics to target the right people at the right time.
 Health care providers have moved to digitized medical records, reducing health care fraud, cutting waste and improving patient outcomes.

 On a typical shop floor, hardware is often 20+ years old.
 Data collected is often just as quickly discarded because cloud computing wasn’t as affordable or available when the hardware was first installed.

 Tremendous opportunity exists for manufacturers who embrace digital transformation.
-Leveraging modern technology like Microsoft Dynamics 365 for Operations, the Azure Cloud, Predictive Analytics, IoT sensors, and the like, manufacturers have a golden opportunity to leap frog the competition.
+Leveraging modern technology like Dynamics 365 for Finance and Operations the Azure Cloud, Predictive Analytics, Internet of Things (IoT) sensors, and the like, manufacturers have a golden opportunity to leap frog the competition.

 Improving operational efficiency for manufacturers comes from:

 - Gaining a clear understanding of your company’s KPI’s

 - Leveraging cloud computing and business analytics to find patterns and trends that were inaccessible until recently

 - Modernizing your systems to allow more flexibility on your business processes